dohsimpson/RabbitHole/README.markdown

 ## Bugs or Feature requests

-Finding bugs and fix them, that's how robust software evolves.
+Finding bugs and fix them, that is how software evolves.
 I need your help to make this software better for everyone.
+Feel free to open an issue or pull request and I will review it and respond.

 A good software should be intuitive.
-I consider anything that is unintuitive about RabbitHole to be a bug.
-Feel free to open an issue or pull request and I will review it and respond.
+I consider anything that is unintuitive about RabbitHole to be a bug too.